 I was reading an essay by Raj Patel on a recent edition of the Guardian newspaper from the UK.
-The Indo-British author/professor/film maker was decrying the global trend to consider him as the ‘Maithreya’, the next Buddha/Messiah who would save the earth from an imminent catastrophe.
+The Indo-British author/professor was decrying the global trend to consider him as the ‘Maithreya’, the next Buddha/Messiah who would save the earth from an imminent catastrophe.

 As it goes, Patel seems to fit the Maithreya prophesy of Benjamin Crème, the esoterist and owner of Share International.
 According to Crème, Maithreya will come to – or reappear on – earth to bring the concept of dharma – or justice.

 But Patel, whose creative work includes the non-fiction book The Value of Nothing, denies all these.
 He just wants to be a simple guy.
-But just denying he is the Maithreya alone is enough to fuel the rumours.
+But just denying he is the Maithreya alone is not enough to fuel the rumours.
 After all, Crème said the real Maithreya will deny he is the saviour of the world.
-(Creme would later acknowledge Patel’s claim the latter is no messiah, after all).

 But what caught my attention was Patel’s frustration at the humankind for having given up hopes on the Self.